 From Figure 15, 30% of WhatsApp users, 21% of YouTube users and 20% of Vimeo users spend more than 3 hours online daily on these social networking sites and apps, while 60% of WhatsApp users, 46% of Facebook users and 29% of YouTube users spend more than 2 hours online everyday as shown in figure 15.
-Quite surprisingly, LinkedIn has a relatively high number of users (43%) who use it for less than thirty minutes daily, despite its popularity as the platform of choice for job-related issues.
+Quite surprisingly, LinkedIn has a relatively high number of users (43%) who use it for less than thirty minutes daily, despite its popularity in job-related issues.